GianniCafano/ow-tech-test/README.md

 ```
 You will see the application uses server side rendering to produce all the static files for each title.

+## adding your google maps API key

-To use the Google Map seen on the Title details pages create a .env.local file and add:
+To use the Google Map seen on the Title details pages, you need to add your API key.
+To do this, create a .env.local file and add:

 ```NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_API_KEY"```